 The trial aims to demonstrate how Lift & Change facilities in varying locations work best, including at swimming centres, near beaches and in tourist information centres.

 Blue Mountains, Campbelltown, Clarence Valley, Cootamundra-Gundagai, Kiama, Northern Beaches, Orange and Shoalhaven councils have received co-contributions and are developing Lift & Change facilities.

-To date, Lift & Change facilities have been completed at South Grafton Lifestyle Centre, Macquarie Fields Leisure Centre, Orange Aquatic Centre, Echo Point Visitors Centre, Collaroy Surf Life Saving Club and Mollymook Reserve.
+To date, Lift & Change facilities have been completed at South Grafton Lifestyle Centre, Macquarie Fields Leisure Centre, Orange Aquatic Centre, Echo Point Visitors Centre, Collaroy Surf Life Saving Club, Mollymook Reserve and Kiama Harbour.

 Further updates will be provided on recipient councils as works progress.
 For more information see the Family and Community Services website.